Stuart Forster reviews a Snugpak Softie Mountain Leader’s Smock.

 See the Snugpak website for more information about the company’s range of outdoor clothing and equipment, including sleeping bags, tents and rucksacks.
 Snugpak started to produce their first insulated vests in 1977.
 The Softie range was launched in the early 1980s for lightweight, insulated sleeping bags.

 Snugpak’s clothing and equipment is British-made.
-The company’s manufacturing base is a factory at Silsden, West Yorkshire, in a mill built on the edge of the Yorkshire Dales during the 19th century.
+The company’s manufacturing base is a factory at Silsden, West Yorkshire.
+The mill on the edge of the Yorkshire Dales National Park was built during the 19th century.
 The quilting of Snugpak products is undertaken using computer-controlled technology before individual pieces and sewn together.
 Quality control checking is undertaken by hand.

-Take a look at the Snugpak website to find out more about the product specifications of the ML3 Softie Smock.
+Take a look at the Snugpak website to find out more about the product specifications of the MML3 Softie Smock.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.